 Yes, there are a few ways to speed up the drying process.
 You can place the paper mache bowl in a well-ventilated area with good airflow.
 Using a fan or a hairdryer on a low or cool setting can also help expedite drying.
 Just be careful not to use high heat, which may cause the paper to warp or distort.

-How do I achieve a smooth finish on the paper mache bowl?
+How do I achieve a smoother finish on the paper mache bowl?

-You can sand the surface after it has dried to achieve a smooth finish on your paper mache bowl.
-Use fine-grit sandpaper to smooth out any rough edges or bumps gently.
+To achieve a smooth finish on your paper mache bowl, you can sand the surface after it has dried.
+Use fine-grit sandpaper to gently smooth out any rough edges or bumps.
 Alternatively, you can apply a layer of primer or gesso to create an even surface before painting.

 How durable is a paper mache bowl?
 Will it easily break?